XinFinOrg/xdc-subnet-docs/docs/intro.md

 ---

 # Welcome
-Welcome to XDC Subnet Documentation!
-This site aims at providing comprehensive documentation for XDC enterprise subnet.
+Welcome to the technical documentation site of XDC enterprise private subnet!
 We are continuously adding materials to it.